Revised final draft Byelaws

 17 Commercial activities

-No person shall offer for sale or hire any goods or services on the Access Land in exchange for payment or reward unless he is authorised to do so in pursuance of an agreement with the owner of the land and the Authority.
+No person shall on the Access Land offer for sale or hire any goods or services in exchange for payment or reward unless they are authorised to do so in pursuance of an agreement with the owner of the land.

-20 Kites, model aircraft and drones
+19 Kites, model aircraft and drones